Raghav2128/Movie-Recommender-System/README.md

 - `similarity.pkl`: Pickled similarity matrix
 - Source `.csv` files used for data preprocessing

 These files are required to run the app fully.
-Please contact the author if you need access.
+Please contact me for access.

 ---